 - 1. To change where the files are stored, click the folder icon next to the Save to box and choose the output folder. - 2.
-If you want to upload the music to iTunes after converting, click Upload to at the bottom of the window and select iTunes from the pop-up window. - 3.
+If you want to upload the music to iTunes after converting, click the sharing button at the top of the window and select iTunes from the pop-up window. - 3.
 When you're ready, click Convert to start the audio processing.
 Your files will be ready in a few minutes at most.